Leg0shii/smart-documents/README.md

-Certainly!
-Below is the **updated README** that reflects the correct setup and integration of Alembic for database migrations in your Dockerized FastAPI project.
-The adjustments include:

-1. **Including Alembic in the Technology Stack**.
-2. **Adding a Database Migrations section** under Installation and Steps.
-3. **Updating the Project Structure** to include the `alembic` directory.
-4. **Providing detailed steps** for managing database migrations.
-5. **Ensuring clarity and completeness** throughout the documentation.

----

 # AI-Powered Web Application for Document Search and Analysis

 A project to develop a web application that allows users to upload documents and use AI methods to search and analyze them.